dqops/dqo/docs/Scheduler/Introduction_to_the_scheduler.md

 Scheduler is a tool that enables running a check at a specific time or at a defined frequency and then synchronize the results with the cloud.

-It can be used on a certain connection, table, check or a column within a table or on a whole connection.
+It can be used on a certain table, check or a column within a table or on a whole connection.

 Synchronization can be done on a: